GLOBAL-MARKETS-Recovery hopes drive shares, U.S. Treasury yields | Business

 GLOBAL-MARKETS-Recovery hopes drive shares, U.S. Treasury yields

-The dollar index rose 0.123%, with the euro down 0.03% to $1.2119.
-Fed Chair Jerome Powell said on Wednesday that "it is not time yet" to begin discussing any change in policy after the U.S. central bank left interest rates and its bond-buying programme unchanged, despite taking a more optimistic view of the country's economic recovery.
+The dollar index rose 0.085%, with the euro up 0.03% to $1.2127.
+Fed Chair Jerome Powell said on Wednesday that "it is not time yet" to begin discussing any change in policy after the U.S. central bank left interest rates and its bond-buying program unchanged, despite taking a more optimistic view of the country's economic recovery.

 Later on Wednesday, U.S. President Joe Biden proposed a sweeping new $1.8 trillion spending plan in a speech to a joint session of Congress.
 The Fed's stance, strong U.S. corporate earnings and the notion that Biden is going big on infrastructure were all supportive for markets, said François Savary, chief investment officer at Swiss wealth manager Prime Partners.

 "The Fed confirmed the roadmap for any change in policy, which is a reassuring factor," he said.
-"It looks like tapering won't materialise until 2022 and that has induced weakness for the dollar, is supportive of market liquidity and means less pressure on emerging markets."
-MSCI's broadest index of Asia-Pacific shares outside Japan closed 0.19% higher, while Japan's Nikkei rose 0.21%.
+"It looks like tapering won't materialize until 2022 and that has induced weakness for the dollar, is supportive of market liquidity and means less pressure on emerging markets."
+MSCI's broadest index of Asia-Pacific shares outside Japan closed 0.14% higher, while Japan's Nikkei rose 0.21%.

-European stocks ended lower as a rise in euro zone bond yields saw investors lock in profits at near-record levels.
+European stocks ended lower as a rise in euro zone bond yields caused investors to lock in profits at near-record levels.
 The pan-European STOXX 600 index fell 0.3% to 438.77, coming further off a record peak of 443.61 hit last week.

 Oil prices were on track to hit six-week highs as strong U.S. economic data, a weak dollar and an expected recovery in demand outweighed concerns about rising output and the impact of higher COVID-19 cases in Brazil and India.
 U.S. crude futures settled at $65.01 per barrel, up 1.8%.
 Brent crude futures settled at $68.56 per barrel, up 1.9%.

 U.S. gold futures GCv1 settled down 0.3% at $1,768.3.
-(Additional reporting by Kane Wu in Hong Kong, Andrew Galbraith in Shanghai and Scott Murdoch in Hong Kong; Editing by Jacqueline Wong, Kim Coghill, Gareth Jones, Chizu Nomiyama, Peter Graff and Sonya Hepinstall)
+(Additional reporting by Tom Arnold in London, Kane Wu in Hong Kong, Andrew Galbraith in Shanghai and Scott Murdoch in Hong Kong; Editing by Jacqueline Wong, Kim Coghill, Gareth Jones, Chizu Nomiyama, Peter Graff, Sonya Hepinstall and Dan Grebler)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)